 Research: People overestimate the costs of ventilation

-A survey of building industry stakeholders reveals that people within the industry overestimate ventilation costs and have a limited understanding of the benefits of sufficient indoor air.
+A survey of building industry stakeholders reveals that people within the industry overestimate the costs of ventilation and have a limited understanding of the benefits of sufficient indoor air.
 These results call for more information to combat misunderstandings regarding ventilation.

 Energy-efficiency is considered important within the building industry, and is also increasingly demanded by consumers.
 As a consequence, buildings are built to be insulated in order to minimise heating costs.
 It might therefore be tempting to reduce ventilation in an attempt to save energy.
 However, Hamilton and colleagues’ (2015) documented that building industry stakeholders tend to overestimate the costs of ventilation, and doubt or do not fully understand the benefits of a properly working ventilation system.